Depreciation and amortisation

 Tax depreciation of fixed assets classified in tax depreciation groups II through V is calculated by using the straight-line depreciation method.
 In case amortisation costs calculated in accordance with the accounting rules are determined in the lower amount comparing to the amount of depreciation costs assessed by using tax depreciation rates, accounting depreciation is recognised as tax deductible cost.

-Tax depreciation of intangible assets and lease recognised as asset is equal to their accounting depreciation.
+Tax depreciation of intangible assets and leases recognised as assets is equal to their accounting depreciation.

 Assets classified into groups II through V and which were acquired before 31 December 2018 are depreciated for tax purposes by applying the declining-balance method.